Chile–Turkey relations: Diplomatic missions

 Turkey has an embassy in Santiago.
 The embassy also hosts offices of representatives and attachés from Ministry of the Interior, Ministry of Trade and Turkish Armed Forces.
-The relations between Turkey and Chile goes back to the opening of the Turkish Embassy in Santiago in 2 August 1930.
+The relations between Turkey and Chile goes back to the opening of the Turkish Embassy in Santiago on 2 August 1930.

 Chile has an embassy in Ankara.

 Diaspora

 According to a TV program titled 5N1K (CNN Türk), about 1,000 Turkish citizens live in Chile.